 Another classic British food to try in London is Pie and Mash.
 The meal originated during the Victorian era and was popular with the working class in the East End.
 It is now a mainstay of London cuisine.

 The savory pie, which is filled with minced beef, is served on a plate with a smear of mashed potatoes and covered with a parsley gravy, called liquor.
-Although it is far from elegant, it is incredibly satisfying.
+Although it is far from elegant, it is incredibly satisfying (and very affordable).

-Jellied Eels are often served alongside Pie and Mash – as was the tradition when the dish originated in the 18th century.
+Jellied Eels are often served alongside Pie and Mash.
+This was the tradition when the dish originated in the 18th century.
 The Eels are chopped, spiced and cooked in stock that forms to jelly once it cools and the side dish is served cold.
-To be completely honest, try as we might, we haven’t been able to summon the courage to eat Jellied Eels – so we’ll leave it up to you to let us know how they taste!
+To be completely honest, we haven’t summoned the courage to eat Jellied Eels.
+So, we’ll leave it up to you to let us know how they taste!

 Where to Eat Pie in London

 We think the best restaurants to eat in London for classic Pie and Mash are the old, historic Pie and Mash Shops.
-The shops, with counter service and white tiled walls, harken back to another time.
-We enjoyed a traditional Pie and Mash meal at M Manze Bermondsey – but Arments and Cockney’s Pie and Mash on Portobello Road get rave reviews, too.
+The space, with counter service and white tiled walls, harken back to another time.
+We enjoyed a traditional Pie and Mash meal at M Manze Bermondsey.
+Arments and Cockney’s Pie and Mash on Portobello Road get rave reviews, too.

 #8 Beef Wellington

-Travelers searching for fine food to eat in London, England should turn their attention to the succulent and divine Beef Wellington.
+Travelers searching for fine food to eat in London, England should turn their attention to Beef Wellington.
 A luxurious dish said to have been created to celebrate the victory at the Battle of Waterloo, Beef Wellington is the epitome of fine dining in London, England.

-The centerpiece dish is prepared by coating a tenderloin steak in a mixture of pate and a mushroom duxelles and then wrapping it in prosciutto and puff pastry before baking it.
+The centerpiece dish is prepared by coating a tenderloin steak in a mixture of pate and a mushroom duxelles.
+Then wrapped in prosciutto and puff pastry before baking it.
 The result is tender and juicy – and it’s sublime.

 #9 Shepherd’s Pie